archandupatla/GitTutorial/readme.md

-This is sample git tutorial
+This is sample git tutorial2